MarcoCiaramella/Voxelizer/README.md

 # Voxelizer

-Voxelizer is a tool that convert pixel to voxel.
+Voxelizer is a tool written in python that convert pixel to voxel.
 It takes 6 images as input and produces a 3D model as a combination of this images.
 The output is a mesh in PLY format.

 ## How to use